GenRewrite: Query Rewriting via Large Language Models: Introduction

 \head{Our approach} To address the above challenges, we present \textbf{\tool}, the first holistic system that leverages LLMs for query rewriting.
 We introduce the notion of a Natural Language Rewrite Rule (NLR2), which is a textual explanation summarizing the rewrite.
 We use the LLM itself to produce the NLR2s, which are then used for three purposes.
-The NLR2s 1) serve as hints assisting the LLM to provide better rewrites, 2) make the rewrites easier to understand and verify by offering a human-readable explanation, and, most importantly, 3) allow \tool to transfer the knowledge gained from rewriting one query to another and thus become smarter and more effective over time.
+The NLR2s 1) serve as hints assisting the LLM to provide better rewrites (C2), requiring fewer follow-up LLM invocations (C4), 2) make the rewrites easier to understand and verify by offering a human-readable explanation (C5), and, most importantly, 3) allow \tool to transfer the knowledge gained from rewriting one query to another and thus become smarter and more effective over time (C1, C2, C3).
 Since NLR2s are void of confidential information (such as column or schema names), one can even bootstrap \tool's NLR2 repository for a new workload using the repository of a previously trained \tool on another workload.

 To avoid redundant rules, which can in turn confuse the LLM, we maintain a utility score for each NLR2 to supply only those rules to the LLM as hints that are most relevant to the query at hand.
 Finally, to minimize the LLM cost and minimize the human effort needed for manual verification, \tool does not discard incorrect rewrites.
-Instead, it uses an novel counterexample-guided technique to iteratively correct the syntactic and semantic errors in the rewritten query.
+Instead, it uses an novel counterexample-guided technique to iteratively correct the syntactic and semantic errors in the rewritten query (C1, C3).